rikurauhala/you.github.io/documentation/manual.md

 # Custom url, optional
 REACT_APP_URL='www.example.com'
 ```

+#### Projects

+The benefit of using this application as your portfolio (instead of just using your GitHub profile) is the ability to choose which projects you want to display.
+To choose the projects to be displayed, start by specifying a *keyword* in the configuration file.
+By default, the keyword is "portfolio".
+You can change the keyword if you wish.

+Next, take a look at your public repositories on your GitHub profile.
+Mark the relevant projects by adding the chosen keyword in the [topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) section of each project repository.
+I would also recommend adding other relevant topics as they will get displayed in the projects section.

+In the projects section the projects are listed by update date, latest first.
+This way your latest and most active projects will always be at the top of the list.

 #### Content

 The application has two diffent configurable sections for user content.
 Content is written using [Markdown](https://www.markdownguide.org/cheat-sheet/).